skimzor/CGB-DC/README.md

 # Disclaimer

+Note: This has not been tested.
+Please use at your own risk.

 You will need to transfer components from a working Game Boy Color DC/DC Board for this PCB to work.
 Please do not undertake this if you are inexperienced in soldering; populating this PCB will require desoldering and micro-soldering surface mount components.
-I do not take responsibility or accept blame for any damage to your Game Boy Pocket or MGB DC/DC Board.
+I do not take responsibility or accept blame for any damage to your Game Boy Color or CGB DC/DC Board.

 If you identify any issues with the PCB design, please contact me on discord: *skimzor#5078.*